Omdena-CBP-Tanzania/machine-learning-assignment-1-group-8/docs/contributions.md

 ---

-## Week 2: Preprocessing and Feature Engineering
+## Meeting 2: Preprocessing and Feature Engineering
 - **Kizito**: Led data cleaning and preprocessing, handled missing data and encoding strategies.
 - **Kelvin**: Proposed and implemented derived features for feature engineering.
 - **John**: Assisted with feature selection techniques (RFE and Lasso).